Skip to the content.

 Introduction

-The U.S. Federal Government dispersed nearly $700 billion in PPP stimulus in 2020, to counteract the economic downturn caused by the COVID crisis.
+The U.S. Federal Government disbursed nearly $700 billion in PPP stimulus in 2020, to counteract the economic downturn caused by the COVID crisis.
 Unfortunately, it is estimated that roughly 10% of the loans were potentially issued to fraudulent recipients, accounting for roughly $64b.
 Roughly $30b of potentially fraudulent PPP loans remains outstanding.

 In times of growing U.S. Federal Government deficit, alongside increased scrutiny from taxpayers regarding use of government funds, the status quo of the PPP is highly concerning.
 It also calls into question what better controls could be implemented, to either prevent fraud outright or to improve the success-rate of fund recovery casework.